writethedocs/www/docs/code-of-conduct.rst

   * Violent threats or language directed against another person.
   * Discriminatory jokes and language.
   * Posting sexually explicit or violent material.
-  * Posting (or threatening to post) other people's personally identifying information ("doxing").
   * Personal insults, especially those using discriminatory terms.
   * Inappropriate physical contact or unwelcome sexual attention.
   * Harassing photography or recording, including taking photos of someone who is wearing a no photo-lanyard.
   * Sustained disruption of talks or other events.
+  * Deliberate misgendering.
+  * Deliberate "outing" of any private aspect of a person's identity without their consent except as necessary to protect vulnerable people from intentional abuse.
+This includes sharing personally identifying information ("doxing").
+  * Knowingly making harmful false claims about a person.
   * Harassment of others in any form.
 In general, if someone asks you to stop, then stop.
-  * Advocating for, or encouraging, any of the above behavior.
+  * Advocating for, threatening to, or encouraging, any of the above behavior.

 Where does the Code of Conduct apply
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~